 Disciplinary sanctions other than suspension or dismissal shall not be made a part of the student's academic record but shall become part of the student's personal record.
-Cases involving suspension or dismissal shall permanently remain in a student's personal record and a permanent notation may be made on the student's academic record.
-Cases involving the imposition of all other sanctions may be expunged from the student's personal record three (3) years after the file is closed, upon request of the student.
+Case records are kept for seven years.
+Cases may be expunged from the student's personal record after the file is closed, upon request of the student.
 In very limited instances, a student's personal record that does not include a suspension or dismissal may be expunged at the discretion of the Dean of Students upon graduation of the student.
+Cases involving suspension or dismissal will have a permanent notation made on the student's academic record.